-Other than as described below, no compensation of any kind, including any finder's fee, reimbursement, consulting fee or monies in respect of any payment of a loan, will be paid by us to the sponsor, our officers and directors, or any affiliate of the sponsor or officers, prior to, or in connection with any services rendered in order to effectuate, the consummation of an initial business combination (regardless of the type of transaction that it is).
-In addition, in March 2021, the sponsor transferred 10,000 founder shares to each of Mr. Robert Hochberg and Ms. Charlotte Blechman, our independent directors.
+Other than as described below, no compensation of any kind, including any finder's fee, reimbursement, consulting fee or monies in respect of any payment of a loan, has been or will be paid by us to the sponsor, our officers and directors, or any affiliate of the sponsor or officers, prior to, or in connection with any services rendered in order to effectuate, the consummation of an initial business combination (regardless of the type of transaction that it is).
+In addition, in March 2021, the sponsor transferred 10,000 founder shares to each of Mr. Robert Hochberg and Ms. Charlotte Blechman, two of our independent directors.
 In March 2022, the sponsor transferred 2,500 shares of Class A common stock to Mr. Sharp and we agreed to pay Mr. Sharp \$25,000 to serve as a director of the Company, which payment will be made upon the earlier of the consummation of our initial business combination, the date by which we must consummate an initial business combination in accordance with the Charter and March 1, 2023.
-Upon election of any additional independent director, either the sponsor will transfer up to 10,000 founder shares to such director or we will pay cash to such director, at our discretion.
+Upon election of any additional independent director, either the sponsor will transfer up to 10,000 founder shares or private placement shares to such director and/or we will pay cash to such director, at our discretion.

-In addition, the sponsor, our officers and directors, or any of their respective affiliates, will be reimbursed for any out-of-pocket expenses incurred in connection with activities on our behalf such as identifying potential target businesses and performing due diligence on suitable business combinations.
-Our audit committee will review on a quarterly basis all payments that were made to the sponsor or our officers or directors or our or their affiliates and will determine which expenses and the amount of expenses that will be reimbursed.
+In addition, the sponsor, our officers and directors, or any of their respective affiliates, are reimbursed for any out-of-pocket expenses incurred in connection with activities on our behalf such as identifying potential target businesses and performing due diligence on suitable business combinations.
+Our audit committee reviews on a quarterly basis all payments that were made to the sponsor or our officers or directors or our or their affiliates and determines which expenses and the amount of expenses that are reimbursed.
 There is no cap or ceiling on the reimbursement of out-of-pocket expenses incurred by such persons in connection with activities on our behalf.

-Prior to the closing of the initial public offering, the sponsor agreed to loan us up to \$300,000 to be used for a portion of the expenses of the initial public offering.
+Prior to the closing of the initial public offering, pursuant to the Pre-IPO Note, the sponsor agreed to loan us up to \$300,000 to be used for a portion of the expenses of the initial public offering.
 This loan was non-interest bearing, unsecured and was due at the earlier of December 31, 2021 or the closing of the initial public offering.
 The loan was repaid upon the closing of the initial public offering out of the estimated \$750,000 of offering proceeds that was allocated to the payment of offering expenses (other than underwriting commissions).

 On March 12, 2021, we began paying an amount equal to \$10,000 per month to the sponsor for office space, administrative and shared personnel support services.
 Upon completion of our initial business combination or our liquidation, we will cease paying these monthly fees.
-Accordingly, in the event the consummation of our initial business combination takes the maximum 18.5 months, the sponsor will be paid a total of approximately \$185,000 (\$10,000 per month) and will be entitled to be reimbursed for any out-of-pocket expenses.
+Accordingly, in the event the consummation of our initial business combination takes until the end of the Combination Period, the sponsor will be paid a total of \$300,000 (\$10,000 per month) and will be entitled to be reimbursed for any out-of-pocket expenses.